Sliding High

 Look around you—there are mountains in every direction, and every range offers good skiing.
 You’ve probably heard of Bridger Bowl and Big Sky Resort, and you can spark debate at any bar by asking which mountain is better.
 Go find out for yourself.

-Outside of Bozeman’s immediate area are plenty of mom-and-pop hills to put on the list, most of which offer cheaper lift passes than Bridger, let alone Big Sky (got an extra $200, anyone?)
+Outside of Bozeman’s immediate area are plenty of mom-and-pop hills to put on the list, most of which offer cheaper lift passes than Bridger, let alone Big Sky (got an extra $250, anyone?).
 Discovery, outside of Anaconda, is a great weekend trip with terrain for all levels.
-Other noteworthy ski areas are Maverick near Dillon and Red Lodge Mountain west of, yes, Red Lodge.
+Other noteworthy ski areas are Maverick near Dillon and Red Lodge Mountain just outside of, yes, Red Lodge.
 Grand Targhee and Jackson Hole are also three hours away for those looking for a slightly longer road-trip.
 And don’t forget Showdown, the laid-back hill near White Sulphur Springs.

 Whether you’re a lifelong skiing addict or a magic-carpet-riding neophyte, you’ve come to the right place.

 Backcountry adventures are near-limitless around here, and we’ll leave it to you to discover the hidden gems.
-But if you’re just getting started, check out Lick Creek, Goose Creek, or Telemark Meadows (full route descriptions can be found here).
+But if you’re just getting started, check out Lick Creek, Goose Creek, or Telemark Meadows.
 All of these places have low avalanche danger and will let you get dialed in with your equipment before delving into snow science and risk assessment.

 Essential Gear